 WHAT IF I HAVE NEVER STUDIED BEFORE AND I DON’T KNOW HOW TO WRITE AN ESSAY?

 Many students have never studied before or have come back to study after a long break.
 Our course is structured to help students learn the skills needed to write essays.
 In addition, staff members are available to help those with special difficulties.
-You will need to make appropriate arrangements with your tutor if extra tutorials or one-to one assistance is required.
+You will need to make appropriate arrangements with your tutor if extra tutorials or one-on-one assistance is required.

 The skills needed to structure assessments at an acceptable standard for tertiary education are detailed in our Introduction to Counselling Studies.
 This includes making outlines, writing, analysing, critiquing and compiling answers, as well as writing summaries and completing bibliographies.
 A section on English grammar is also available to assist students in producing basic levels of appropriate and acceptable written English.